Register for Classes

 As the student, you are responsible for dropping classes by the stated deadlines.
 If you register in a class and later change your mind, it is your responsibility to drop the class.
 Review your Schedule/Bill for course deadlines.
 Log in to Pipeline and go to Registration and Student Records.
 Follow the instructions on the Add/Drop Classes page for dropping a class.

-For most Spring 2014 classes, the deadline to drop with eligibility for a refund of enrollment and non-resident tuition is February 8, 2014.
+Check the student calendar for the deadline to drop with eligibility for a refund of enrollment and non-resident tuition.
 Short courses must be dropped before 10% of the course has been completed to be eligible for an enrollment/tuition refund.
 Review your Schedule/Bill for your course deadlines.

 Refunds for enrollment fees are not automatically awarded.
 A student must first officially drop class(es) and file a refund request with the Cashier's Office.
 Enrollment and tuition refunds are granted for classes a student officially withdraws from by Saturday of the second week of the semester (Friday of the first week in summer).
 Refunds for other fees are given only for complete withdrawal prior to the first day of the semester.
 A refund check less a $10 processing charge will be mailed to students.
 For more information on refunds, contact the Cashier's Office.